wunderwuzzi23/blog/content/posts/2020/shadowbunny-virtual-machine-red-teaming-technique.md

 At that time, I had been contemplating with the idea of using virtual machines for red teaming.
 Especially for lateral movement it seemed like a great way to try something new that possibly evades detections and at the same time providing a persistence mechanism.

-The combination of the **“shadow manager”** that was put in my chair during vacation as replacement, plus the **idea of using virtual machines** for lateral movement was the beginning of the **Shadowbunny**.
+The combination of the “shadow manager” that was put in my chair during vacation as replacement, plus the idea of using virtual machines for lateral movement was the beginning of the Shadowbunny.

-> **A Shadowbunny is a virtual machine (VM) instance that is deployed by an adversary on a target host to pivot and provide  persistence and at the same time evade detections.** [>> Urban Dictionary <<](https://www.urbandictionary.com/define.php?term=shadowbunny)
+> A Shadowbunny is a virtual machine (VM) instance that is deployed by an adversary on a target host to pivot and provide  persistence and at the same time evade detections. [>> Urban Dictionary <<](https://www.urbandictionary.com/define.php?term=shadowbunny)

 The VM itself does not have any security monitoring and is entirely attacker controlled.